radekstepan/graphql-playground/README.md

 ⭐ 25k

-Might as well use React Query with a better API.
+🔶 Might as well use React Query with a better API.
+Discourages direct cache writes and doesn't provide any utils to generate keys etc.